marcelo-kazalukian/dev-notes/nginx_php_laravel_windows.md

 Double-click on the start-php-fcgi-nginx.bat and check the localhost in your browser.
 You have to see the "Welcome to Nginx" page.

-## Keep Nginx after restart windows
+## Keep Nginx running after restart windows

 We need to use nssm to install nginx and php as a service in Windows